 Keywords: H.L.A.
-Hart, Ronald Dworkin, Joseph Raz, jurisprudence, positivism, coercive model, John Austin, Jeremy Bentham, Oliver Wendell Holmes, gunman, command theory, definition state, definition of sovereign, game theory, Interpretivism, service conception, student-edited law reviews, two-year law school
+Hart, Ronald Dworkin, Joseph Raz, jurisprudence, coercion, positivism, coercive model, John Austin, Jeremy Bentham, Oliver Wendell Holmes, gunman, command theory, definition of state, definition of sovereign, game theory, Interpretivism, service conception, internal perspective

 JEL Classification: K10, K33, K42, C7, H1working papers series

 Date posted: December 23, 2013 ; Last revised: April 16, 2014

 © 2014 Social Science Electronic Publishing, Inc. All Rights Reserved.

 This page was processed by apollo3 in 0.359 seconds